 With all this in mind, the court looked at numerous factors – including his employment history, age, education, skills, health, available employment opportunities, and accustomed standard of living – and assessed the income the father could have earned if he had worked to full capacity.
 He was, as the court found, articulate, intelligent, and an “attractive employee” for customer service or sales work, and could be earning at least $28,000 per year working full-time.

 Do you suspect that your child’s other parent is deliberately under-employed in order to avoid child support?
-Contact us for a free consultation.
+Contact us for a consultation.